BerkeleyLearnVerify/Scenic/docs/reference/operators.rst

 *vector* relative to *OrientedPoint*
 -------------------------------------
 The given vector, interpreted in the local coordinate system of the OrientedPoint.
-So for example ``(1, 2) relative to ego`` is 1 meter to the right and 2 meters ahead of ego.
+So for example :scenic:`(1, 2) relative to ego` is 1 meter to the right and 2 meters ahead of ego.

 .. _{OrientedPoint} offset by {vector}:

 *OrientedPoint* offset by *vector*
 ----------------------------------
-Equivalent to :samp:`{vector} relative to {OrientedPoint}` above
+Equivalent to :scenic:`{vector} relative to {OrientedPoint}` above

 .. _(front | back | left | right) of {Object}: